JulianaPonciano/JulianaPonciano/README.md

 - 👋 Hi, I’m @JulianaPonciano
 - 👀 I’m interested in ESG, ISO 14000, crafting, crochet, meditation, chakras...
 - 🌱 I’m currently learning Python
+- I want to create an app to tell how I succeed on fighting a breast cancer.
 - 💞️ I’m looking to collaborate on helping entrepeneurs to use Lean manufacturing to solve their problems.
 - 📫 How to reach me: ju.ponciano81@gmail.com